 - Loss of or damage to the subject-matter insured caused by general average sacrifice.

 As you can see, acquire cargo insurance is highly suggested if you want to secure your goods against a potential loss due to physical damage.
-In Cargo Care Services, we can help you protect your cargo and your money with the best insurance and policies.
+In Cargo Care Services, we can help you protect your cargo and your money with the best insurance policies.
 Ready to insure your cargo?
 Get a quote today.
-Do you have any thoughts about Cargo insurance?
-Let us know in our comment section.